Posted on

 Nine SylWrap Bandages were applied per cottage to build up thickness to four layers, with the application taking place whilst the Liquid Metal remained tacky to improve adhesion to the pipe.
 Once cured, SylWrap HD formed an impact resistant shell encompassing the pipe.

 In addition to the two planned repairs, a third cottage owner asked for their section to be reinforced, having seen how straightforward and cost-effective the process was.
-Their part of the pipe had not been as badly weakened by corrosion and therefore required only Liquid Metal for suitable strengthening.
+Their part of the shared water supply pipe had not been as badly weakened by corrosion and therefore required only Liquid Metal for suitable strengthening.

-All three cottages were completed in a single day, since when a fourth has requested the approved contractor return and attend to their part of the pipe with whatever treatment necessary depending on its condition beneath the cladding.
+All three cottages were completed in a single day, with the approved contractor also installing new lagging to replace the original insulation which had to be removed.
+A fourth cottage then requested the approved contractor return and attend to their part of the pipe, meaning half the 48 metres had been reinforced.

 If you have an application you would like to enquire about, then please get in touch